A deficiency of vitamin D is a true problem that will lead to issues such as

 - and even heart disease

-But you’ll be wrong if you think only elderly people are the only ones who can have problems with a deficiency of this vitamin.
+But you’ll be wrong if you think that only elderly people are the only ones who can have problems with a deficiency of this vitamin.
 Children are also big candidates for problems, especially when they are small.

 Children with vitamin D deficiency can develop bowed legs (rickets), and will increase the chance of suffering from obesity and diabetes in later stages of their lives.
 Parents are responsible for providing enough vitamin D.